Xylem Tube EP

 Xylem Tube EP is an extended play record by the electronic music artist and producer Aphex Twin.
 It was released in June 1992 through the Belgian label R&S Records.
 All the songs on this EP can be found on the 1994 compilation of early Aphex Twin material Classics.
 The EP consists of four acid techno tracks, including "Polynomial-C" which features complex arpeggiation, and "Tamphex", a hardcore techno track featuring a looping sample of a Tampax television advert.

+This was the first Aphex Twin release to feature his signature logo, designed by Paul Nicholson.